lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Figure 7 classified by CLIP3 as both Botany and Zoology with the same certainty (25.93 %)*

 With the above in mind, when we turn back to Table 7, we can see that the largest portion of entries was misclassified entirely (0-0).
 The 1-1 and 1-0 scores can be taken as one category, since both are perfectly correct.
-The 0-1 category is notably large, and would definitely merit further analysis, as patterns in it could provide directions for specification alterations perhaps easier to implement than, say, in the 0-0 case.
+The 0-1 category is notably large, and would definitely merit further analysis, as described in the relevant section below.

+The summarising figures (for each choice out of the total of 270) are as follows:
+- first-choice correct: 91
+- first-choice incorrect: 179

+- second-choice correct: 100
+- second-choice incorrect: 170,

+presenting evidence in the direction of considering both H4a and H4b valid.

 for high-c, use eval table to have a look at sample of 270 distributed ?evenly? across that population => in both cases, log 'correct' as 1; 'incorrect' as 0; if 'incorrect' is more than X% from that sample,there is evidence supporting H4, resp.
 H5